thanabgithub/SAMPLE_Thana_Quant_Equity/README.md

 ## Installing

 1. Clone it from GitHub.
 2. Install the package by the following code.
-It will run SAMPLE_Thana_Time-series_data_analysis\setup.py for you and install the package with prerequisities.
+It will run SAMPLE_Thana_time-series_data_analysis\setup.py for you and install the package with prerequisities.
-3. DONE. you can use SAMPLE_Thana_Time-series_data_analysis\src\Thana_strat_tool\indicator for your time-series analysis right away.
+3. DONE. you can use SAMPLE_Thana_time-series_data_analysis\src\Thana_strat_tool\indicator for your time-series analysis right away.
 ``` Terminal
 pip install .
 ```